-- I. Review and practice what they have learned.
+- 1. Review and practice what they have learned.

 - 2. Learn to use resources.

 - 3. Explore subjects more fully.

 - 4. Develop good work habits and attitudes.

 - 5. Manage their time and meet deadlines.

 Because of these beliefs, your child will be assigned homework on a regular basis.
 We realize that every child is an individual and will need different amounts of time to complete assignments.
 Each year the homework expectations will increase, but at no time should the student be spending the entire evening working on homework.
 Please note that any night your child completes his/her assignments in school, or was not assigned homework, we hope you encourage him/her to read and/or write for ten to fifteen minutes.
 If you have concerns about homework, please contact your child's teacher.
-Homework assignments will be posted on Sapphire by your child's teacher daily.